Explore the latest event agenda below, and check back soon for updates.

 • Ensuring accountability across the extended enterprise

-• Preparing resilience strategies for an AI-driven threatscape
+• Preparing resilience strategies and designing for the AI-driven threatscape

 Adapting security to evolving architectures